devrnrwls/HSI-Drive-RX/README.md

 These functions help processing the data in the HSI-Drive dataset.

+- `denormalize.m`:
+  Denormalize the cubes that were generated with final band normaliztion and saves the denormalized cube in a new file.
+  Coeffiecient `.mat` files for denormalization of each image are in the "Coefficients" folder.

+- `envi2mat.m`:
+  Convert ENVI files to Matlab Level5 `.mat` matrices containing the hyperspetral information of an image.

+- `GTdisplay.m`:
-- `GTdisplay.m`: This function displays the selected ground-truth image using HSI-Drive labeling color-code.
+  Display the selected ground-truth image using HSI-Drive labeling color-code.

   - `HSIdrive_colormap.mat`

+- `mat2envi.m`:
+  Convert the Matlab Level5 `.mat` matrices containing the hyperspetral information of an image to ENVI format binary files (including the generation of ENVI headers).

+  - `write_HSI_drive_hdr.m`:
+    Generate ENVI headers.

+- `rawsequence2avi.m`:
+  Convert provided example raw image sequences into AVI videos for easy visualization.

+  - `raw2jpg.m`:
-- `raw2jpg.m`: This function converts original camera raw files into grayscale images and saves them using jpeg encoding.
+    Convert original camera raw files into grayscale images and saves them using jpeg encoding.

+- `select_HSI_files.m`:
-- `select_HSI_files.m`: This function generates subsets of the HIS-Drive image dataset according to the four parameters used in the dataset organization: Season, Weather, Daytime and Scene.
+  Generate subsets of the HSI-Drive image dataset and their corresponding ground-truths, according to the four parameters used in the dataset organization: Season, Weather, Daytime and Scene.
   The generated subset is saved to a new folder.

-- `mat2envi.m`: This function converts the Matlab Level5 .mat matrices containing the hyperspetral information of an image to ENVI format binary files (including the generation of ENVI headers).
-  - `write_HSI_drive_hdr.m`

-- `envi2mat.m`: This function converts ENVI files to Matlab Level5 .mat matrices containing the hyperspetral information of an image.

-- `rawsequence2avi.m`: This script converts provided example raw image sequences into AVI videos for easy visualization.